-History I and History II are given in alternate years.
-History II will be given in 1918-'19.
+Physical Train.
+I, 2 History I and History II are given in alternate years.
+History I will be given in 1917-18.

-†Spanish or French may be substituted.
-Science V and VI or Mathematics V and VI may be substituted.

-Those who take History IV and Education V the first half will take Geography I and Education VI the second half and vice versa.
+†German or French may be substituted. §Science V and VI or Mathematics V and VI may be substituted, #Those who take History IV and Education V the first half will take Geography I and Education VI the second half and vice versa.
+Those who take English VII in the fall term will take Education

-Those who take English VII in the fall term will take Education V in the winter term and vice versa.
+X in the winter term and vice versa.

-X in the winter term and vice versa. ††Spanish or French or Education XIII and XIV may be substituted. §§Those who take Mathematics VII and Education VIII the first half will take English V and Education IV the second half and vice versa.
+††German or French or Education XIII and XIV may be substituted. §§Those who take Mathematics VII and Education VIII the first half will take English V and Education IV the second half and vice versa.

-TWO YEAR COURSE FOR GRADUATES OF FIRST CLASS HIGH SCHOOLS
+TWO YEAR COURSE FOR GRADUATES OF FIRST CLASS HIGH SCHOOLS.